jhbitcoin/paper-btc/README.md

 paper-btc
 =========
 paper-btc is a Live Linux ISO (bootable from USB Stick or CD-Rom) which provides a simple, console interface for generating secure Bitcoin paper wallets in an off-line environment.
 This is a minimalist Debian distribution with all networking code removed.
+The ISO can be downloaded from: (bitcoin-tools-0.1.1.iso 313.0 MB) https://mega.co.nz/#!ZJtmzA6A!VkX1VBakEBWvu1kjAbYS8wQ5oJg5uwWN80T7Iy57eQ4

+Instructions for building the ISO from scratch using Debian sources will be coming shortly.

 bitcoin-paper-wallet.pdf